jvgiordano/OSSMM/docs/_pages/safety-and-data.md

 * **Secure BLE connection**: The app-to-device BLE connection requires verification of 3 unique UUIDs before data transmission occurs.
-The new version of the app implements Bluetooth bonding, preventing "Man In The Middle" (MITM) attacks during reconnection and ensures only previously authorized devices can pair.
+The new version of the app implements Bluetooth "Just Works" bonding.

 * **User-customizable security**: Each user can modify the UUID values to create their own unique security "profile".